rabbitgrowth/stroke/README.md

      STPAOEUPLS  sometimes
      ...

-Finding outlines that can be stacked without violating steno order, but excluding cases where the last stroke is an inflected ending:
+Finding outlines where strokes can be stacked without violating steno order, but excluding cases where the last stroke is an inflected ending:

           endings     ← Parse¨'-',¨'GSD'